-The Year 1 Avian Use Study (HDR 2017) and the Year 2 Avian Use Study (Atwell 2017b) documented raptor use (including bald eagles) to be relatively low within the study area.
+The Year 1 Avian Use Study (HDR 2017) and the Year 2 Avian Use Study (Atwell 2018) documented raptor use (including bald eagles) to be relatively low within the study area.
 The nearest bald eagle nests are over two miles from the closest Project turbines.
 Furthermore, it is possible that some of the grassland-dependent species (including species of conservation concern) observed during the avian use surveys could be displaced by construction and/or operation of the Project if turbines or associated infrastructure are placed in grassland areas.
 State endangered Henslow's sparrows were documented utilizing grassland type habitat at two locations within the west-central region of the Steele County portion of the Project Area (Atwell 2017c).
-Neither of these locations will be impacted by any proposed infrastructure, with the closest proposed turbine located approximately 1.0 miles from the isolated grassland parcel that the species was utilizing during June 2017.
+A third Henslow's Sparrow was documented in an isolated patch of restored grassland in the east-central region of the Dodge County portion of the Project Area (HDR 2017).
+None of these locations will be impacted by any proposed infrastructure, with the closest proposed turbine located approximately 1.0 miles from the isolated grassland parcel that the species was utilizing during June 2017.